JJGO/blog/_posts/2021-03-15-debugging-pretty.md

 ### Now go build your own

 I hope this overview was helpful and provided the background and illustrative examples for the building blocks required to implement beautiful yet functional terminal tools for debugging distributed code.
-Huge props to the developers of Rich, without it, building these tools would have been an order of magnitude more time consuming.
+Huge props to the developers of Rich, without it, building these tools would have been an order of magnitude more time-consuming.

 ### Disclaimer: Truecolor Support